Pulled Apart - Part VI: A simple download manager

-A podcatcher, like Pull, really is just a RSS reader with a download manager built in to download RSS enclosures.
-This means that both parts should work and work very well.
-The RSS reader side is fairly easy to do, however the downloader is anything but easy.
+A podcatcher, like Pull, really is just an RSS reader with a download manager built in to download RSS enclosures.
+This means that both parts should work—and work very well.
+The RSS reader side is fairly easy to implement, however the downloader is anything but.

 WebClient

-Initially I thought about a simple download manager would be enough and I built it around a .NET class called WebClient.
-This has a nice async method (DownloadFileAsync) and a few events you can subscribe to which does a good job at downloading a file easily.
+Initially, I thought about using a simple download manager and built it around a .NET class called WebClient.
+This has a nice async method (DownloadFileAsync) and several events you can subscribe to, making it easy to download files:

-However in exchange for this nice simple implementation, you lose a ton of features that a more powerful download manager may have, in particular ways of dealing with errors.
-For me, living in South Africa where the bandwidth isn’t great, dealing with errors during downloads is essential and so I eventually dropped WebClient as the system I used.
+However, in exchange for this simple implementation, you lose a ton of features that a more powerful download manager may offer—particularly in error handling.
+For me, living in South Africa where bandwidth isn’t great, dealing with errors during downloads is essential.
+So, I eventually dropped WebClient as the system I used.

 HttpWebRequest

 .NET also includes a fully featured HTTP request/response system built around HttpWebRequest and HttpWebResponse.
-These classes offer a ton of features which WebClient doesn’t.
-However using it much more code than WebClient.
-Below is the code I use and some interesting bits in are:
+These classes offer many features that WebClient lacks.
+However, using them requires more code.
+Below is the code I use, along with some key details:

 HttpWebRequest webRequest = (HttpWebRequest)WebRequest.Create(uri);